VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 Some of the most basic things to get you started.
 Tinywhoops or toothpicks, and an inexpensive radio and goggles.
 You can get a lot of fun out of these, and they're a great way to get into the hobby

 1. Radios:
+	* [Radiomaster Pocket](https://www.radiomasterrc.com/products/pocket-radio-controller-m2?variant=47236836327655) ($65) - The best budget radio you can get right now.
+Has some features that even the higher end radios don't have, and is a great option for anyone, even if you want to get one for a kid
 	* [Radiomaster TX12 MK II](https://www.getfpv.com/radiomaster-tx12-mkii-2-4ghz-16ch-radio-transmitter-w-hall-gimbals-elrs.html) ($99.99) - A great compact radio with a lot of things that are possible to upgrade in the future
 	* [Radiomaster Zorro](https://www.getfpv.com/radiomaster-zorro-radio-controller-elrs.html) ($129.99) - Similar in features to the TX12, but has a game controller style layout, so it's a bit more ergonomic if you're used to that
 2. Goggles: